JoshuaDoes/pixel-tensor-audio-decompressor/README.md

 ## How does this affect the audio quality?

-The final result with selecting 865/14 is that we have minimized the compression of the PCM audio being sent to our speakers, allowing a wider range of detail.
+The final result with selecting anything higher than the Google stock configuration of 817/17 is that we have minimized the compression of the PCM audio being sent to our speakers, allowing a wider range of detail.
 The noise floor has been lowered and the noise ceiling has been raised.
 You should be able to audibly comprehend better instrument separation, more depth to the notes being played in each instrument (including vocals, or voices and environmental sounds in videos), clarity across the audio spectrum, and a more pronounced bass.
 And due to the nature of raising the software volume, everything sounds just a little louder than before.
 This is before even considering something like tuning your EQ settings with an app like Wavelet, which should finally give you some more control over the sound of your audio due to the perceivable lack of detail compression.

 ## How did you determine these values?